ml27299/restheart-client/README.md

 # Introduction
 Restheart is a popular mongo rest api, this package aims to make it easier to use by abstracting the endpoints to mongoose-like methods.

-This package also aims to optimize working with Restheart by providing automatic timeout and retry handling.
+This package also aims to optimize working with Restheart by
+- automated timeout/retry handling
+- encapsulate http endpoints to more relatable functions
+- handles the dirty work with edge cases such as creating a record on a non existent collection
+- serialize objectIds to strings
+- add methods like limit/skip
+- ability to get all records from collection

 Supports >=node@4.x.x